joelsernamoreno/EvilCrow-Keylogger/README.md

 * 2.- Open a notepad and type Hello World with the keyboard connected to the keylogger

-* 3.- Visualize the wifi networks around you and connect to the Keylogger network.
+* 3.- Visualize the wifi networks around you and connect to the Keylogger (default SSID: Keylogger).

 * 4.- Enter the password for the wifi network (default password: 123456789).